ledgerW/pathlight/memory-bank/progress.md

 - Some UI elements may need further size adjustments for very small screens

 ## Evolution of Project Decisions
+- **Content Strategy**: Evolved from a purely application-focused approach to a comprehensive content marketing and SEO strategy with blog posts, guides, and FAQ content
+- **SEO Implementation**: Evolved to include schema.org markup, meta tags, and a well-structured sitemap
+- **Analytics Integration**: Implemented tracking code templates for easy integration with multiple analytics platforms
+- **Navigation**: Evolved to include links to content sections for better discoverability
+- **Content Management**: Implemented a file-based approach for simplicity and ease of updates
 - **Database Schema**: Evolved from simple text storage to structured JSON for results
 - **AI Integration**: Enhanced with structured output using Pydantic models
 - **Payment Model**: Implemented two-tier system with support for regeneration payments